Victim's Rights

 • Treat you with courtesy, compassion, and respect

-• Provide a culturally safe environment where we value your cultural needs and
+• Provide a culturally safe environment where we value your cultural needs and beliefs

 • Provide judgment free support and validation